Buying property in Germany?

 Is resale liquidity strong enough in Germany as of 2026?

-One property characteristic that most improves resale liquidity in Germany is energy efficiency: homes with good energy performance certificates (EPC ratings A to C) sell significantly faster than those requiring costly retrofits to meet new standards.
+The single characteristic that most improves resale liquidity in Germany in 2026 is energy efficiency: homes with good energy performance certificates (EPC ratings A or B) sell significantly faster because buyers are factoring in future heating costs and the risk of mandatory retrofit requirements, making "green" properties the most liquid segment of the market.

 Is selling time getting longer in Germany as of 2026?